 Eric Merda – 3 days in a swamp with an arm missing

 On Monday morning July 18, 2022, a small white work van carrying Eric Merda was making its way through the back lanes of Manatee County on the way to a job he had in the area.
-It didn’t take him as long as he thought and he had nothing planned for the rest of the day, so a small sign that read Lake Manatee fishing camp caught his attention.
+It didn’t take him as long as he thought and he had nothing planned for the rest of the day, so a small sign that read Lake Manatee Fishing Camp caught his attention.

 The fishing camp itself was situated on Lake Manatee, a man-made reservoir with a surface area of 9.713 km².
 He made his way down a long dirt track towards the water which ended at a small boat ramp where he left his van.
-Since he didn’t have any fishing equipment with him and hadn’t actually planned to do anything in particular, he decided to start picking up all the trash people had left in the area and collected it into piles.
+Since he didn’t have any fishing equipment with him and hadn’t actually planned to do anything in particular, he decided to start picking up all the trash people had left in the area and collecting it into piles.

-After working for quite some time, he decided to go for a walk in the woods which surround the entire lake but seemed to have forgotten, or didn’t care that he left his phone in the van.
+After working for quite some time, he decided to go for a walk in the woods that surround the entire lake but seemed to have forgotten or didn’t care that he left his phone in the van.
 He started to explore for a couple of hours before he found himself in a huge orange grove, with endless rows of trees that all looked the same.
 It was at this point he realized he was lost and walked around the grove for a while looking for someone who could help him, but came across nothing more than trees.

 (Lake Manatee, a popular tourist spot for fishing and kayaking, but also home to wild animals like alligators, turkeys and osprey)